Dasharo/presentations/pages/dug_12/windows-hlk.md

 </style>

 <!--

--->
+multiple certification programs by MS along the years -->

 ---
 layout: two-cols-header
 ---

 ## Why it's interesting to us
 ::left::
 - **4659** unique test cases according to the test lists at https://aka.ms/HLKPlaylist